laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

 8. A complete list of URLs to which you can send request is available in the documentation below.
 The properties for each table in the database are available in the ERD below as well.

-## Hive Mind Documentation

 ### Fetch Requests
 Below are the tables that are available through this API, as well as the types of requests you can make for each table and the URLs that you need to send the requests to for each method.
+_NOTE: All fetch requests need to be made to http://localhost:8000/._

 1. __Applicant (PUT, POST, GET, RETRIEVE)__